LoftyLoftyLoftyLoftyLofty/sb_nicemice/workbench/claude_sessions/NICEMICE_NPC_HANDOFF.md

 in Tiled; the walk-away timeout actually expiring; crew follow state surviving the round trip; mice leaving a diagonal docking field they used to be pinned on;
 staff fullbright layers rendering in world.

+**Untested — the entire ship pet system.** Station, item, monstertype, vent, and placement validator are all written and none has been run.
+They also need
+sprites: the station PNG and icon, the vent PNG and icon, and a monsterpart plus `.frames` and `.animation` for the drone.
+Placeholder geometry is enough to test the pipeline.

 **Untested:**
 - Wand combat — one-handed, single-ability. **The `handAbility` off-hand fix has